UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 mature project which enables administrators to quickly and easily deploy a JupyterHub server, allowing users to launch single user JupterLab servers and make use of a powerful ecosystem of tools.
-This is all accomplished on the back of the jetstream-kubespray project {cite}`zonca2018jupyter` which fascilitates the provisioning of the cyberinfrastructure and the deployment of the Kubernetes (K8s) cluster.
+This is all accomplished on the back of the jetstream-kubespray project {cite}`zonca2023kubespray` which facilitates the provisioning of the cyberinfrastructure and the deployment of the Kubernetes (K8s) cluster.
 The following sub-sections will discuss: the advantages of containerization, the cluster's architecture, and the reasoning behind various